-Russian is no easy language, even the basics are frustratingly tough and not much stuck with me from the lessons on those CDs.
-However, “Sasha’s dacha…”, the words and the annoying jingle I fear will be with me for life. “Саша имеет дачу в Сочи”.
-“One day”, I remember thinking, “One day, I’m gonna check out that dacha in Sochi and maybe even Sasha as well.”
+Russian is no easy language, even the basics are frustratingly tough and not much stuck with me after the end of my CD course.
+However, “Sasha’s dacha”, are words I fear will be with me for life. “Саша имеет дачу в Сочи”.
+“One day”, I remember thinking, “ I’m gonna check out Sasha and his dacha in Sochi.”

 Beach and Sunshine

-Sochi is on the Russian East coast of the Black Sea at no more than a few hour’s motorcycle ride from the city of Krasnodar.
+Sochi is on the Russian coast of the Black Sea at no more than a few hour’s motorcycle ride from the city of Krasnodar.
 It thrives as a summer holiday resort for locals and, in Soviet times, was no doubt a prized retreat for the Communist “nomenklatura”.

 The Olympic Park